Glean ideas in this five-part series.

 In simple terms, having a quiet time or devotional is daily spending a few moments reading God’s Word, praying, and reflecting.

-It is time set aside to be still and focus on God, who He is, and who He desires us to be.
+A quiet time is a moment set aside to be still and focus on God, who He is, and who He desires us to be.

 Think of it as a “time out” for mommy.